multiversx/mx-docs/docs/sdk-and-tools/notifier.md

     TTL = 30
 ```

-The `redis` service has to be configured separatelly.
+The `redis` service has to be configured separately.
 For more details on notifier service redis setup, please follow the **Install** and **Launching**
 sections from [README](https://github.com/multiversx/mx-chain-notifier-go) in the repository.
 There is also an [example](https://github.com/multiversx/mx-chain-notifier-go/blob/main/docker-compose.yml)